-Watch out for fraudulent and unapproved COVID-19 antibodies tests
+Watch out for fraudulent and unapproved COVID-19 antibodies tests or vaccines

 Tips to help you protect yourself from robocall and text scams, including coronavirus scams: